BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 == Converting Relational Constraints to Functional Constraints Traditionally STE only deals with functional properties.
 However, we can employ a trick to also check relational properties.

 Our relational properties are initially written as SytemVerilog assertions.
-We observe that each SV assertion can have its logic be shifted out of the property and into the surrounding specification circuit.
+When these assertions are loaded into Jasper Gold, they can be treated as pseudo-signals.
+Jasper Gold internally treats these properties as additional circuitary that is added onto the specification circuit and has an output signal that corresponds to the correctness of the property at each time.#footnote([We can view the simulated values of these pseudo-wires with `check_symsim -sequence $eval_seq -get $assertions -verbose`.])

-This means that we only need to check properties that are of the form `##k signal_name` where $k$ is the number of clock cycles required to establish a certain property and `signal_name` is the name of the signal that corresponds to the property being true.
-We will call this signal, the "*property wire*" as its truth value reflects the truth value of the property.
+This means that for us, we can treat these properties as functional properties that just correspond to checking if the pseudo-wire is true.
+We call this pseudo-wire as the "*property wire*".

-Properties of this form are actually functional properties and thus can be written in the above 4 tupe form easily as `cout = [(signal_name, k:k, TRUE, FALSE)]`.
+Properties of this form are actually functional properties and thus can be written in the above 4 tupe form easily as `cout = [(property_wire, k:k, TRUE, FALSE)]`.
 We can prove this for $k$ and then use the time shift to prove the rest of of the ticks > $k$.
+We choose $k$ such that $k$ is the first tick in which we can prove the property to be true.

 === Indexing Transformations for Relational Properties An additional benefit from this encoding method is that the property guards are extremely simple and thus have some nice properties related to the indexing transformation.